andreashhpetersen/pacman-AI-project/README.md

 Scrips for the assignment of creating a planning/rl agent for Pacman.
 Taken from an assignment at (https://ai.berkeley.edu/project_overview.html)

-To run the game use:
+To run the game with some of the layouts that we will use for evaluation use:

+`python pacman.py -p PlanningAgent -l knownSmall ` or
-`python pacman.py -p PlanningAgent -l mediumGrid ` or
+`python pacman.py -p PlanningAgent -l knownMedium ` or
-`python pacman.py -p PlanningAgent -l bigGrid`
+`python pacman.py -p PlanningAgent -l knownLarge`

 The code of the planning agent is in the file planningAgents.py.
 Please, rename the agent to give it the name you want (simply by changing the name of the class).